queenkjuul/jingo-retro/README.md

 - Pages can be embedded into another site
 - Authentication via Google, Github, LDAP and local name/password

-For code syntax highlighting, Jingo uses the `node-syntaxhighlighter` module.
+For code syntax highlighting, jinji uses the `node-syntaxhighlighter` module.
 For the list of supported languages, please refer to [this page](https://github.com/thlorenz/node-syntaxhighlighter/tree/master/lib/scripts).

 ![Screenshot](https://cloud.githubusercontent.com/assets/166692/26024414/f8470cb8-37d0-11e7-9c96-5193aca12591.png)

-## Installation
+## Installation **Not Currently Working with Jinji**

 `npm install -g jingo` or download/clone the whole thing and run `npm install`.